Bachelor of Pharmacy

 Placement, Clerkship and Research Project

-As part of the curriculum, each pharmacy student will have the chance to gain work experience in different settings of pharmacy during term time.
-Students will rotate among hospital pharmacy, community pharmacy and pharmaceutical industry for at least one week in each setting during the final year of study.
-In addition, students will have the opportunity to carry out a research project in a specialised area of their choices, including pharmaceutics, pharmacology, pharmacy practice and clinical pharmacy, under the supervision of our academic staff.
-The research experience will be critical for the future career of pharmacy students in both academic and pharmacy workplace.
+The programme ensures that students are adequately prepared to provide expert service at the community level through placement openings provided by several largest community pharmacy chain stores in Hong Kong.
+As part of the curriculum, each pharmacy student will have the chance to gain work experience in various pharmacy settings during the term time.
+Students will rotate among different roles, from the hospital pharmacy, community pharmacy to any term position within the pharmaceutical industry for at least one week in each setting during their final year of study.
+In addition, students will have the opportunity to carry out a research project in a specialised area of their choice, ranging from pharmaceutics, pharmacology, pharmacy practice to clinical pharmacy, under the supervision of our academic staff.
+This research experience will be critical for the future career of pharmacy students in both the academic and pharmacy workplace.

 Opportunity for Interprofessional Learning